-Kittens learn to lick themselves by two weeks of age and as adults spend up to 50 percent of their awake time grooming themselves.
+Kittens learn to lick themselves by two weeks old, and adult cats spend up to 50 percent of their awake time grooming themselves.
 Why risk life and limb bathing your cat?

 A bath stimulates the skin and removes excess oil, dander, and shed hair.
-It also offers an opportunity for teaching your cat that being handled even in unexpected ways won't hurt them.
+It also offers an opportunity to teach your cat that being handled even in unexpected ways won't hurt them.
 Cats will need to be touched by the vet, handled by vet techs or house sitters and guests.
 Making the bath a pleasant experience helps cats "generalize" the event to future similar situations.

 But bathing too often can dry the skin.
-As a good rule of “paw” bathe shorthairs no oftener than every six weeks; two to three times a year during shedding season should suffice unless Kitty gets really grubby, or is a show cat.
-Longhaired cats benefit from more frequent baths, and felines appearing in shows learn as kittens to accept baths.
+A good guideline is to bathe shorthairs no more than every six weeks; two to three times a year during shedding season should suffice.

-Kittens accept baths most readily so start as soon as you adopt a little one.
-However, babies should not be bathed until they are at least four weeks old.
+Kittens accept baths most readily so start as soon as you adopt one, as long as it's at least four weeks old.
 Elderly cats or extremely ill cats may be stressed by bathing so follow your veterinarian's recommendation in these instances.

 The bath area should be warm and draft free.
 The bathtub will do, but your knees will thank you for using a waist-high sink.
-Take a look at the area from your cat's purrspective.
 Move all breakables out of reach, and push drapes or shower curtains out of the way or they may spook your cat.
 Avoid anything (strong scents, scary objects, mirrors) that potentially frighten cats, so the bath is as pleasant as possible.

 For routine cleaning, you only need a simple grooming shampoo labeled specifically for cats.
-Human baby shampoo or dog products can be too harsh and dry the skin or in some cases prove toxic.
+Human baby shampoo or dog products can be too harsh and dry the cat's skin, and in some case may be toxic.

-For small cats or kittens, the bucket method of bathing often works best.
-Use the double sink in the kitchen, two or more large roasting pans, or a couple of buckets or wastebaskets set in the bathtub.
-Fill each with warm water, then gently lower your cat (one hand supporting her bottom, the other beneath the chest) into the first container to get her wet.
-Most cats accept this method more readily than spraying the cat.
-After all, I suspect many owners use a water spray to shoo cats away from forbidden areas, so it's no wonder cats dislike the spray association.
+For small cats or kittens, use the double sink in the kitchen, two or more large roasting pans, or a couple of buckets or wastebaskets set in the bathtub.
+Fill each with warm water, then gently lower your cat (one hand supporting its bottom, the other beneath the chest) into the first container to get her wet.
+Most cats accept this method more readily than being sprayed.

 Dip or Spray Method

-Rinse beginning at the neck and down Sheba’s back; don't neglect beneath the tail or tummy.
-When the water finally runs clear and you know she's clean, rinse once more just to be sure.
+Rinse beginning at the neck and down the cat's back; don't neglect beneath the tail or tummy.

-Wrap the squeaky-clean cat in a dry towel.
+Wrap the clean cat in a dry towel.
 Shorthaired cats dry quickly, but longhaired felines may need two or more towels to blot away most of the water.
-Seren prefers to dry herself.
-If your cat tolerates or enjoys the blow dryer, use only the lowest setting to avoid burning the cat.
-Combing long fur as you blow dry will give "oomph" to the longhaired coat.
+If your cat tolerates or enjoys the blow dryer, use only the lowest setting to avoid burns.